SummaryRead the full fact sheet

 Diagnosing MS can be difficult, as some of the early symptoms (such as fatigue, stumbling, unusual sensations, slowed thinking or problems with eyesight) can also be caused by a number of other health conditions.
 There is no single test for MS.

 If your doctor or neurologist thinks you may have MS, they will refer you to a specialist MS neurologist.
-Specialist MS neurologists have access to the latest diagnostic tools and facilities, and an experienced MS healthcare team.
+Specialist MS neurologists have access to the latest and facilities, and an experienced MS healthcare team.
 This team can help you understand your new diagnosis, treatment and management options.

 Even if you are still waiting for a diagnosis, your healthcare team can effectively treat your symptoms.